codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 ### Prerequisites

-In order to use the Codefresh runner you need the following
+In order to use the Codefresh runner you need the following:

 1. A Kubernetes cluster with outgoing Internet access (preferably with version 1.10).
-Each node should have 50GB disk size
+Each node should have 50GB disk size.
 1. A [Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
 1. A [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) that will be used to authenticate to your Codefresh account.